 Nothing is held back.
 There is no hesitation.
 No calculation of costs and benefits.
 No expectation of receiving anything in return.
 No pay offs.

-There is only total desiring of the well-being of the other for their own good.
+There is only total desiring of the well-being of the other for the good of the world.

 Oddly, this might also mean you might not like the other.
 Might oppose some of their behaviours.
 Might speak and act against some of what they stand for.

 But if you agape your enemies, the ways you express your dislike and opposition will always also express your total desiring of their well-being so that the whole world might be well.
 Your total desire is to be in the relationship with them that God desires for you both.
 (Spoiler Alert: "God's desire" for your relationship might be different than what you desire.)

 Jesus in fact gives 3 specific suggestions for how to agape our enemies: